Sunilpore/FlutterBasics/my_flutter_app/README.md

   I] Routes -> Used to decide launching navigator flow of an screen II] Map -> consist of key,value pair.
 See example in route III] Navigator -> use to navigate from one widget screen to other screen

+3. Widget Lifecycle
+  I] initState -> Called only once when the widget is created
+                  Subscribe to streams or any object that could change our widget data

+  II] build -> Builds the widget tree
+               A build is triggered every time we use setState()

+  III] dispose -> Called only when the widget/state object is removed